 A perplexing medical paradox now has an explanation according to research undertaken at Barts and The London School of Medicine and Dentistry and published in the current issue of the Public Library of Science.
-The paradox is that taking folic acid, a B vitamin, lowers homocysteine in the blood which, epidemiological evidence clearly indicates, should lower the risk of heart attack, but clinical trials of homocysteine lowering B6, B12 and folic acid have not shown the expected benefit, except for strokes.
+The paradox is that taking What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising…, a B vitamin, lowers Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… in the blood which, epidemiological evidence clearly indicates, should lower the risk of heart attack, but clinical trials of homocysteine lowering B6, B12 and folic acid have not shown the expected benefit, except for strokes.
 For example, among elderly people if a person’s homocysteine level is above 13, it predicts no less than two thirds of all cardiovascular deaths five years on while cholesterol is a very poor predictor.

 The explanation is surprisingly simple; lowering homocysteine prevents platelets sticking, which stops blood clots – something aspirin also does, so if people in the trials were already taking aspirin there would be no extra benefit in lowering homocysteine with folic acid.
 Aspirin was in fact widely used by participants in the trials because they were mainly conducted in patients who had already had a heart attack or other cardiovascular diseases.
 Research led by Dr David Wald at the Wolfson Institute of Preventive Medicine at Barts and The London School of Medicine and Dentistry showed that there was a difference in the reduction in heart disease events between the five trials with the lowest aspirin use (60 per cent of the participants took aspirin) and the five trials with the highest use (91 per cent took aspirin).